All Episodes

 So if they get Graham Cassidy to the floor, I will offer an amendment for straight repeal.

-And people once again will have a choice.
+And people, once again, will have a choice.

-And so people can direct their ire towards someone who doesn't vote for what I think is immortalizing Obamacare, keeping it forever and divvying it up among the states, or they can vote for a complete repeal that I'll put forward.
+And so people can direct their ire towards someone who doesn't vote for what I think is immortalizing Obamacare, keeping it forever and diving it up among the states, or they can vote for a complete repeal that I'll put forward.

 And so then Republicans will just have to decide which they want.

-But I think if you put up on a ballot in any Republican primary anywhere in the U.S. my proposal for a complete repeal with a replacement of legalizing inexpensive insurance, health associations, et cetera.
+But I think if you put up on a ballot in any Republican primary anywhere in the U.S., my proposal for a complete repeal with a replacement of legalizing inexpensive insurance, health associations, et cetera, I think I went on the ballot every time.

-So I'm not really afraid of repeating the process.
+So I'm not really afraid of Republicans.

-But why do you think that's not happening?
+Why do you think that's not happening?

 Why?